- 1. The Blue Ocean Strategy - by W. Chan Kim & Renee Mauborgne

 - The Law of the Opposite - if you’re shooting for second place, then your strategy is determined by the market leader (similar to what we spoke about in the Blue Ocean book)

-As you can see, these are really fundamental things that can dramatically change the way brands approach marketing strategy.
-You can use these to really help focus your strategy on the right things, on the right product and brand attributes to really differentiate yourself from the competition and succeed.
+As you can see, these are fundamental things that can dramatically change the way brands approach marketing strategy.
+You can use these to help focus your strategy on the right things, on the right product and brand attributes to really differentiate yourself from the competition and succeed.

 Authors: Al Ries, Jack Trout